Sequential hermaphroditism: Advantages

-Harder et al. (2000) demonstrated experimentally that dichogamy both reduced rates of self-fertilization and enhanced outcross siring success through reductions in geitonogamy and pollen discounting, respectively.
-Routley & Husband (2003) examined the influence of inflorescence size on this siring advantage and found a bimodal distribution with increased siring success with both small and large display sizes.
+It has been demonstrated experimentally that dichogamy both reduced rates of self-fertilization and enhanced outcross siring success through reductions in geitonogamy and pollen discounting, respectively.
+The influence of inflorescence size on this siring advantage shows bimodal distribution, with increased siring success with both small and large display sizes.

-The length of stigmatic receptivity plays a key role in regulating the isolation of the male and female stages in dichogamous plants, and stigmatic receptivity can be influenced by both temperature and humidity.
-Another study by Jersakova and Johnson, studied the effects of protandry on the pollination process of the moth pollinated orchid, Satyrium longicauda.
-They discovered that protandry tended to reduce the absolute levels of self-pollination and suggest that the evolution of protandry could be driven by the consequences of the pollination process for male mating success.
-Another study that indicated that dichogamy might increase male pollination success was by Dai and Galloway.
+The duration of stigmatic receptivity plays a key role in regulating the isolation of the male and female stages in dichogamous plants, and stigmatic receptivity can be influenced by both temperature and humidity.
+In the moth pollinated orchid, Satyrium longicauda, protandry tends to promote male mating success.